-Zee-Sony merger: A win-win for both strategically and geographically
+Zee-Sony merger: A win-win for both, strategically and geographically

-Zee board gave its in-principle approval for the merger with Sony Pictures Network India (SPNI) after a meeting on Tuesday.
+Zee Entertainment board gave its in-principle approval for the merger with Sony Pictures Network India (SPNI) after a meeting on Tuesday.
 Upon the announcement on Wednesday, Zee Entertainment’s share rose 25% in early trade.
 Not only market wise, the deal is a win-win deal for both channels in every sense.
 Zee Entertainment Enterprises Limited (ZEEL) has got a life saver and SPNI, after several attempts, finally has a chance at the very lucrative Indian regional market.

 After Invesco, an investor in ZEEL with a 17 per cent holding, called for an extraordinary general meeting (EGM), it appeared as if the Indian company’s promoters had their backs to the wall.
 With a respectable shareholding in the merged entity, Subhash Chandra has managed to come out triumphant – of course, the deal has to get the green signal from the regulator.